 Another area of interest is nuclear-mitochondrial communication.
 We recently identified GPS2 as a key mediator of mitochondrial retrograde signaling and a required transcriptional cofactor for the expression of nuclear-encoded mitochondrial genes.
 Our data indicate that GPS2 regulated translocation from the mitochondria to the nucleus is critical for responding to acute mitochondrial stress and for sustaining mitochondrial biogenesis during adipocyte differentiation (Cardamone et al., ).

 Ongoing studies investigate the relevance and synergism among these functions in the context of obesity-associated inflammation/insulin resistance and breast cancer.
 Techniques routinely employed in the lab include basic molecular biology and biochemical approaches (site-specific mutagenesis, CRISPR editing, gene expression analyses, protein-protein interaction studies, in vitro enzymatic assays), next generation sequencing (ChIPseq, RNAseq, GROseq) and in vivo studies (mouse models of tissue-specific GPS2 knock-out).

-NIH/NIDDK, Boston Nutrition and Obesity Center (BNORC), Joslin Diabetes Center, Grunebauam Cancer Foundation and Peter Paul Career Development Professorship.
+Our research efforts are possible thanks to generous support from: NIH/NIDDK, NIH/NIGMS, Boston Nutrition and Obesity Center (BNORC), US Department of Defense, Grunebauam Cancer Foundation and Peter Paul Career Development Professorship.